surodeep26/Traceback/README.md

 195633320791780608, 195633325090480896

 ## Workflow:
+Aim: to trace back any 2 Gaia stars.
 ### Step 1: Create the input.tsv file
 This file conatins the two stars to be traced back.
 The Gaia source IDs are required for the two stars.
 Using the commands: